mhausenblas/eu-institutions/README.md

 The site is [CORS-enabled](http://enable-cors.org/), so you can directly use the data in your Web page.
 For a simple example how to use the JSON data from within a Web page, see the '[standalone json](https://github.com/mhausenblas/eu-institutions/blob/master/usage/standalone-json.html)' HTML file.

 ### Using the CSV data in a Google spreadsheet

 Import the [CSV data](http://eu-institutions.appspot.com/format/csv) in a Google spreadsheet.

+### Dataset metadata

+The dataset is described using [VoID](http://www.w3.org/TR/void/).
+See the [about.html](https://github.com/mhausenblas/eu-institutions/blob/master/about.html) file or via '[.well-known/void](http://eu-institutions.appspot.com/.well-known/void)' on the site itself.

 ## License